 Day 43: Silk Market

 A group of us made a venture to the Silk Market: Eva, one of the Indonesian girls; Ashley, the American; Andrew and myself.
-Selection of Silk in Market Here there is an astonishing selection of fabrics and tailors, meaning you can purchase your own material and have it tailor-made into a suit or dress all on the same premises.
+Here there is an astonishing selection of fabrics and tailors, meaning you can purchase your own material and have it tailor-made into a suit or dress all on the same premises.

 Andrew and I had actually visited the market a couple of times before, Andrew ordering a qípáo (旗袍) to be made for his girlfriend, but neither of us had yet ordered a suit.